mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

   nav: main
 ---

 I had just completed a passionate blog post.
 Too passionate, maybe, as I had written over 8,000 words of text.
 That's about 1,000 times longer than they average *Buzzfeed* article.
-Worse, it was a giant wall of text with nary a visual element to break it up aside from some screenshots and tables (ooh, exciting tables!).
+Worse, it was a giant wall of text with nary a visual element to break it up aside from some screenshots and a few tables (ooh, exciting tables!).

 Then [*An Illustrated Book of Bad Arguments*](http://amzn.to/2jy2vND) popped into my mind.
 It's a beautifully illustrated book that explains logical fallacies.
 It uses cartoons to present dry, academic ideas in a fun, engaging way.

+TODO: Add book cover.

 Maybe if my massive tome of a blog article had some cartoons, one or two readers would get through the entire thing.
 I set about to hire a cartoonist, having no idea how to hire or work with one.

 TODO: Add excerpt and related image.

-* TOC
-{:toc}

 # How I hired a cartoonist